-Arris is the fourth largest supplier of Broadband Access equipment market with worldwide sales eclipsing $13 B in 2016, following Chinese manufacturers Huawei, ZTE, and Finland-based Nokia.
+Arris is the fourth largest supplier of Broadband Access equipment market with worldwide sales eclipsing $13 Billion in 2016, following Chinese manufacturers Huawei, ZTE, and Finland-based Nokia.

 Arris dominates the Cable Modem infrastructure market, which is heavily weighted towards North America (holding approximately 55%-to-60% revenue share), but is less competitive in the DSL and Passive Optical Network (PON) market (approximately 10% and 1%, respectively).
 The PON market is commonly referred to as “fiber-to-the-home” or “fiber-to-the-curb”.
 The DSL market has been heavily weighted towards Europe, while the PON market has been heavily weighted towards Asia, and China in particular.

 Looming on the horizon are high-speed wireless technologies which dramatically improve wireless connectivity.
-In 4Q16 NETGEAR and TP Link began shipping wireless equipment 802.11 ad which supports speeds up to 7 Gbps vs. current speeds up to 1 Gbps. .11ad products will augment existing wireless networks, further reducing the need for cabling.
-Qualcomm and Quantenna began shipping 802.11 ax chips which supports speeds up to 10 Gbps.
-By fall 2017 we expect .11ax products to be available, just in time for the new school year.
+In 4Q16 NETGEAR and TP Link began shipping wireless equipment 802.11 ad which supports speeds up to 7 Gbps vs. current speeds up to 1 Gbps.
+802.11ad products will augment existing wireless networks, further reducing the need for cabling.
+Qualcomm and Quantenna began shipping 802.11 ax chips which support speeds up to 10 Gbps.
+By fall 2017 we expect 802.11ax products to be available, just in time for the new school year.